mpethamotaung/Image-Processing/README.md

         - Extract center most hex value of image
         - Store uploaded image with it's hex value pair

- ## Deliverables

-    # Django application with all the above requirements
-    # Technical documentation (set up, run, and test)

- ## Bonus points
-    1. Frontend Enhancement (Look and feel) native templates
-    2. Error handling ( if != image file, if processing fails)
-    3. Efficient extraction ( minimum memory usage)

- ## Evaluation Criteria

-    1. Functionality: Does the application work as described without errors?
-    2. Code Quality: Is the code organized, readable, and follows best practices
-    3. Efficiency: How well is the image processing algorithm implemented?
-Does it handle large images efficiently?
-    4. Error Handling: How well does the application handle unexpected inputs or errors?
-    5. Bonus: Are any of the bonus points implemented?
-How well?

 ## 📚Technologies Used:
     *Django